INCATools/figtools/README.md

 ```

 Now in the `figtools/bin`, directory, run the `figtools` script.

+NOTE: `figtools` needs to know how to find the tesseract `tessdata` directory.
+It will look in `/usr/share/tessdata`, in the current directory, or
+in the directory pointed to by the `TESSDATA_PREFIX` environment variable.
+If you installed tesseract with homebrew, you can set `TESSDATA_PREFIX` to
+`/usr/local/opt/tesseract/share/tessdata`.

 The first time you run the script, it will download all of its dependencies to
 your `~/.ivy2` directory.
 Then it will display the help message: